mindspore-lab/models/research/arxiv_papers/CUHKSZ-TSP/README.md

 ## Requirements

-An environment capable of running C++ is required.
+An environment capable of running C++ and python is required.